Trail closure

 Status Report

+This was my first loop ride of the year and it was slow.
+Partially due to the soft lake trail but mostly due to a soft me.
 The greenway is in good shape.
-The Reynolds Park Road bridge project is done, The new payment under the bridge is lumpy but they eliminated the speed hump on the west side of the bridge underpass entrance.
-The concrete ford has a couple of inches of overflow but it's easy to cross.
+The Reynolds Park Road bridge project is done, The new payment under the bridge is lumpy but they eliminated the speed hump on the west side of the bridge underpass entrance....

 Share: